Stretching has always been an instinct.

-A similar example of this would be wolves or tigers stretching before a hunt.
+A similar example would be wolves or tigers stretching before a hunt.

-Your dog may do the gesture before readying itself before a walk.
-Suppose, you always take your dog out around 11 am or 5 pm.
-Because of habitual reasons, your dog will stretch itself prior to going out.
+Your dog may make the gesture before readying itself for a walk.
+Suppose you always take your dog out around 11 am or 5 pm.
+Because of chronic reasons, your dog will stretch itself before going out.

-If you notice this sort of activity, no need to be freaked out.
-It’s totally normal and your dog is just preparing itself.
+Suppose you notice this sort of activity; there is no need to be freaked out.
+It’s normal, and your dog is just preparing itself.

 Reason 5: Stretching Also Means Splooting

-Splooting is a special type of dog gesture.
+Splooting is a particular type of dog gesture.
 This is slightly different from regular stretching.
 This stretch pattern is commonly seen among breeds like greyhounds or corgis.

-Splooting is a movement pattern where a dog completely lies down on the floor.
+Splooting is a movement pattern where a dog entirely lies down on the floor.
 It then stretches its belly to its fullest extent.
 This is super comfortable for dogs.

 This particular movement helps them cool down their bellies!
-If the weather has been really warm recently, you may find your dog splooting.
+If the weather has been hot recently, you may find your dog splooting.

 These were some of the most important reasons behind your dog stretching.
-As I’ve mentioned at the beginning, there’s nothing really serious about it at all.
+As I mentioned at the beginning, there’s nothing serious about it.

-But sometimes, stretching can often indicate an early stage of pancreatitis among dogs.
-In such a case, a dog will just constantly stretch the abdomen part.
+But sometimes, stretching can indicate an early stage of pancreatitis among dogs.
+In such a case, a dog will constantly stretch the abdomen part.

-But by knowing the reasons behind pancreatitis in dogs, you can rule it out easily.
-It never hurts to be absolutely sure, does it?
+But by knowing the reasons behind pancreatitis in dogs, you can rule it out quickly.
+It never hurts to be sure.

-Answer: Pushing up against you often signifies a fear or dominance gesture.
-It’s pretty common in dogs.
+Pushing up against you often signifies a fear or dominance gesture.
+It’s pretty standard in dogs.
 Like this, you’ll also notice the opposite too.
-If your dog is going backward, it means a vulnerable/safe gesture.
+If your dog is going backwards, it means a vulnerable/safe gesture.

-Answer: Stretching paws on a human indicates a gesture of love.
+Stretching paws on a human indicate a gesture of love.
 It’s seen among both cats and dogs and is quite common.
 It just means that your dog is trying to love you and show you some affection.

-Answer: A dog marks his territory by bowing his head and covering the area with his smell.
+A dog marks his territory by bowing his head and covering the area with his smell.
+If a dog is bowing his head on you, he’s keeping you safe from other dogs.
 It becomes a warning for other dogs to stay away.
-If a dog is bowing his head on you, he’s marking you safe from other dogs.

-That was all I could deliver on “why does my dog stretch on me”.
-I hope that my words have succeeded to reassure you on the matter.
+That was all I could say about why your dog stretches on you.
+I hope that my words have succeeded in reassuring you on the matter.

-Your dog can also do the gesture on you to ask for exercises.
-If you haven’t taken your dog in a while, it’s time to do that.
-Because dogs can get bored super fast.
+Your dog can also make the gesture he asking for exercise.
+If you haven’t taken your dog in a while, it’s time to do that because dogs can get bored fast.